hydrargyrum/webp3/README.md

 When "application/json" mimetype is present in the "Accept" HTTP header, the listing of the browsed directory is returned in JSON format.

+### M3U

+When "audio/x-mpegurl" mimetype is present in the "Accept" HTTP header, or if the URL ends with "?m3u", the listing of files the browsed directory is returned in M3U playlist format.
+Thus, the URL can be given to an audio player like VLC.

 ## Usage

 First, run something like: